christianheinrichs/rbc/README.md

 [SUPPORTED](SUPPORTED.md) document.
 This project was tested on Windows 10 64-bit.

+#### Integrity checking

+To easily check the integrity of the files located in this repository on Linux, simply issue the command:
+`sha512sum -c SHA512SUMS.txt`

 #### Quick start guide

 1. Go offline.
 Do this by any method of your choice.
 Either use a physical